nios-students/docs/wiki/other-materials.md

 **Special thanks!! to anyone sent there paper**

-Compiler of PYQ's practical files, Handwritten TMAs,voc books,writer of Introduction To Laws notes, writer of practical files of 336,663 and 330 and person in charge of updating and maintenance of this doc
+Compiler of PYQ's practical files, Handwritten TMAs,voc books,writer of Introduction To Laws notes, writer of practical files of 336,663 and 330 and person in charge of updating and maintenance of this document

 **Tamim**

 Compiler of handwritten TMAs **Sid**

-**Web Dev by PugzAreCute and Sounddrill**
+**Web Devs PugzAreCute and Sounddrill**

 **Chemistry and maths notes by Musicholic_20**